The Ritz Hotel, London: Dining

 During the 1977 major renovation of the hotel, the scaffolding used in the project was hidden by a clean cloth during mealtimes in the Louis XVI restaurant so as not to upset diners with a possibly disturbing sight.
 During the renovation, the columns in the hotel's lobbies were stripped of many coats of cream-coloured paint to display their original pink marble.
 Most of the work done in the renovation was done to restore and clean while keeping the original 1906 colour scheme.
 Much of the furniture from the original opening was still in use; new items were faithful copies styled after the originals.
 The hotel retained its nightstand call buttons for maid, waiter, valet and servant, refusing to make its patrons dial a telephone for services.

 From its inception, the kitchen was run mainly by French chefs, and it had a specialist in Russian soups and Viennese pastry; its cakes became so famous that King Edward made regular orders from Buckingham Palace.
 M. Malley, who had been saucier at the Paris Ritz was appointed Chef des Cuisines, and invented dishes such as Saumon Marquise de Sevignre (Salmon with a crayfish mousse), Filet de Sole Romanoff (served with mussels, small slices of apple and artichokes), and Poulet en Chaudfroid (chicken accompanied by a curry-flavoured pinkish mousse) at the hotel.

-The Ritz is renowned for its supreme catering service, as well as using its fine rooms for conferencing between executives and directors of multi-national firms.
+The Ritz offers catering service and conferencing facility.
 A table at the restaurant still needs to be booked weeks in advance.
 The Rivoli Bar, built in the Art Deco style, was designed in 2001 by interior designer Tessa Kennedy, to look like a bar on the Orient Express.
 The lounge was decorated by Marcel Boulanger in the Louis VIV style, the clubroom was by Lenygon and Morant, who were influenced by the Palladian design of Cumberland House in Brettingham, and other rooms were decorated with clear William Chambers and Robert Adam influences.
 Meals can be served on Nanking china in the Trafalgar Suite.
 The banquet and catering services received a Royal warrant from the Prince of Wales in 2005.
+It now has been awarded the same accolade from Charles III.

 The Ritz Restaurant was awarded one Michelin star in the 2016 Michelin Guide and received its second star in the 2025 guide.